Tyhill15/Personal-code/README.md

 # Personal-code

-My personal code, mostly to mess around with GitHub and learn
+My personal code, mostly to mess around with GitHub and learn.